 Campaign Management CRM gives you the ability to run all your marketing campaigns from your CRM directly.
 Here you can even group multiple sub-campaign stages and also track your success rate.

 To launch a new product or improve sales of a particular product, a company executes some campaigns.
 These campaigns would help your company to generate leads and even increase sales.
-As all the companies are digitalized, their marketing strategies are even digitized.
+As all companies are digitalized, their marketing strategies are even digitized.

 Campaign Management CRM provides the facility to manage your campaigns digitally.
-It also supports email marketing campaigns and various other campaigns like google ads along with the traditional campaigns.
+It also supports email marketing campaigns and various other campaigns like google ads along with traditional campaigns.
 It saves human efforts by letting you segment the database and even track customer engagement.

 You can easily optimize sales and profit by keeping track of the campaign spend versus the campaign success rate.
-Agile CRM and Really Simple Systems CRM are quite a famous Campaign Management CRM.
+Agile CRM and Really Simple Systems CRM are quite famous Campaign Management CRM.

 Strategic CRM is a customer-centric CRM type where the customer comes first.
 The business constantly tries to understand the customer and improve accordingly.
 The businesses not adapting strategic CRMs might lose customers to the companies excelling in strategic CRMs.